inclusive-design/idrc/src/pages/intelligent-user-interfaces-for-virtual-healthcare.md

 The following examples show how the *Guide* and the *Approach* can be used to reduce barriers to healthcare.

-**Healthcare providers** can use the *Guide*’s guidelines to inspire change to their practices and policies for inclusion and access.
+**Healthcare providers** can use the *Guide’s* guidelines to inspire change to their practices and policies for inclusion and access.

 Relevant guidelines: